TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/simon-horup-eskildsen.md

 added_date: 2024-03-29
 ---

-A lot o very advance discucions on scaling relational database.
+A lot of very advance discucions on scaling relational database.
 Most of it I will probably never need to apply but none the less interesting.
 I recommand reading [Careful Trading Complexity for 'Improvements'](https://sirupsen.com/trading-complexity) about the *perceived* trade-off of complexity for scalability and reliability.